-How to Spy on Competitors with Python & Data Studio (Advanced SEO)
+How to Spy on Competitors with Python & Data Studio

-Whether you’re new to SEO or a seasoned pro, investigating random drops in keyword rankings is just part of the trade.
+Investigating random drops in keyword rankings is just part of the SEO trade.

-There are many methods to investigating why your targeted keywords may have dropped, but using Python and Data Studio together is a game changer!
+There are so many methods to investigating which targeted keywords may have dropped, but using Python and Data Studio together is a game changer!

 A quick disclaimer: I did not create this script myself.
 A fellow SEO and developer, Evan from Architek, collaborated with me to solve a particular need I had.
 Evan was the brains behind creating the script.

-I always wanted to be able to view a large set of Google results at scale, without having to conduct these searches manually one-by-one.
+Viewing a large set of Google results at scale has always been a goal of mine.
+However, I was tired of having to conduct these searches manually, one by one.

 Evan mentioned that Python may be the ideal solution for solving my SEO investigation needs.

-Why Python Is Relevant to SEO
+How is Python Relevant to SEO?

-Python is an incredibly powerful programing language that can do just about anything.
+As many SEO professionals have learned in recent years, Python is an incredibly powerful programing language that can do just about anything.
 One of the more common uses for Python is automating daily monotonous tasks.

 One of the coolest things about Python is that there are several different ways to accomplish the same task.
 However, this also adds a new level of difficulty.